theohbrothers/PSModulePublisher/README.md

 ### Continuous Integration

-#### Tasks
+#### Steps

-The CI process is composed of the following tasks:
+The CI process is composed of the following steps:

 ##### Build

-1. Install build dependencies
+1. Display system info
+2. Get powershell version
+3. Process build variables
-1. Generate the module manifest using the module manifest definition file
+4. Generate module manifest

 ##### Test

-1. Test the generated module manifest
-1. Test the module via the generated module manifest
+1. Test module via module's manifest

 ##### Publish

-1. Install publish dependencies
+1. Install publish dependencies *(if applicable)*
-1. Publish the module
+1. Publish module

-**Build** and **Test** tasks can be run for every commit pushed.
+**Build** and **Test** steps are coupled by default and can be run for every commit pushed.
 Simply ensure your main project's CI file(s) and/or settings are configured to allow so.

 #### Publishing the module

-**Note:** Ensure your main project's CI file(s) and/or settings are configured to run CI jobs for **tag refs**.
+**Publish** steps will run only for **tag refs**.
+Ensure your main project's CI file(s) and/or settings are configured to run CI jobs for tag refs.

-**Publish** tasks run only for tag refs.
 Tags must follow [Semantic Versioning](https://semver.org/) and be prepended with a lowercase `v`:

 ```shell
 # Tag the commit to publish